History of HSW

 The Christian Heurich House at 1307 New Hampshire Ave NW was the Society's headquarters for nearly 50 years.

-The Columbia Historical Society, as it was called until 1988, was founded in 1894 by a group of 36 men and women, with the following mission: "Its objects shall be the collection, preservation, and diffusion of knowledge respecting the history and topography of the District of Columbia and national history and biography."
-The organization had as its goal "collecting the scattered and rapidly disappearing records of events and individuals prominent in the history of the city and District."
+Founded as the Columbia Historical Society in 1894, the Historical Society started as a group of 36 men and women dedicated to the “collection, preservation, and diffusion of knowledge respecting the history and topography of the District of Columbia and national history and biography."
+The organization aimed to collect “the scattered and rapidly disappearing records of events and individuals prominent in the history of the city and District."

 The main role of the early Society was to serve as a forum for members to present historical research, which was then published in the Records of the Columbia Historical Society.
 The members amassed manuscripts and other documents, but the growing collections presented difficulties.
 For more than 50 years, the Society made do with rented and donated rooms for offices and a library.
 Talented volunteers served as librarians and curators.